-This section has Information and Questionnaires to help you decide whether a referral is needed, or if self help might be a better option for you.
+This section has information and questionnaires to help you decide if a referral is needed, or if self-help might be a better option for you.
 If you have questions for us after reading any of the information on the website, or about completing the referral form, then please see our contact details below:

-You can refer to us by filling in our online referral form.
-Once we receive this, our admin team will process your referral and you will hear back from us, usually via post, but please also keep an eye out for any emails or phone calls.
+When you click on the button to self-refer, you will be taken to our secure online referral form.
+Once we receive your information, our admin team will process your referral and you will hear back from us, usually via post, but please be aware that contact may be via email or phone.

 Office address: Talking Mental Health Derbyshire, Ilkeston Resource Centre, Ilkeston Community Hospital, Heanor Road, Ilkeston DE7 8TL.

 Information for all Talking Therapy providers in Derbyshire can be found on the Derby and Derbyshire CCG website.

 Should you feel that you need to speak to someone urgently, we recommend that you contact your GP surgery and speak to the duty doctor.
 If your GP surgery is closed, the following organisations may be able to offer you support:

 Campaign Against Living Miserably (CALM) – for men: 0800 58 58 58 – 5pm to midnight every day

 Hopeline UK – for people under the age of 35: 0800 068 41 41 – Monday to Friday 10am to 10pm, weekends 2pm to 10pm, bank holidays 2pm to 5pm

 Childline – for children and young people under 19: 0800 1111 (the number will not show up on your phone bill)

 Silver Line – for older people: 0800 4 70 80 90